8xFF/atm0s-media-server/docs/getting-started/installation/kubernetes.md

 # Kubernetes

-You can install into kubernete cluster by Helm chart
+You can install into kubernetes cluster by Helm chart

 ```bash
 helm repo add 8xff https://8xff.github.io/helm